Aurelian-Nkonde/Aurelian-Nkonde/README.md

 - 👋 Oi, como vai esta?.
 - 👀 I love the ups and downs of it.
 It's never all roses and petals, but I love the comfort of fixing an error that has been racking my head.
 It's truly a win for me.
-- 🌱 I’m currently working with javascript and typescript. but I'm also venturing into Kotlin server side with Spring boot!
+- 🌱 I'm currently battling with TypeScript and JavaScript on a daily basis, and I'm also learning Clojure (I survived the brackets war!)
 - 💞️ I’m open to any collaborations
 - 📫 here's my email address, aurelianrobot@gmail.com